 A car’s battery is the first thing that needs to be monitored in adverse weather.
 Car batteries provide power to interlock devices.
 If a battery isn’t working the way it should, it can change how well an interlock device functions.
 The best thing you can do for a car battery in really cold weather is to try and park the car in a covered garage.

 Moisture is Your Enemy

 Moisture can mask real results when you breathe into an interlock device.
-If it’s really cold outside, condensation can form on the inner parts of the interlock and trigger problems reading a breath test.
+If the weather is really cold outside, condensation can form on the inner parts of the interlock device and trigger problems reading a breath test.
 An easy solution to preventing moisture is to stow the interlock device hanging upside down when it’s not in use.
 Before you breathe into the device, tap it on something firmly, but not overly hard, to shake free any moisture inside.

 Another option is to disconnect the interlock device and bring it inside when you’re not using it.
 State regulations allow drivers to disconnect the device when something like inclement weather is expected to harm its ability to properly function.
 Bringing it inside gives you peace of mind knowing that it will work when you need it to in the morning.

 Most interlock devices have the ability to do a manual warm-up cycle before you plan on using it.
 The key can be placed in the ignition and turned to wake up the device.
 By turning the key off and back on again immediately, it will trigger the device to warm up prior to a test.
 The warm-up takes about two minutes to complete.

 Interlock Device of New Jersey is the foremost interlock device provider in the region.
 We have a team of knowledgeable technicians to troubleshoot any issues and walk through how to fix any problems with your device.
 Contact us today to see how we can help.